Trimeego/loopback-example-database/README.md

     npm install -g strong-cli
 ```

-Next, you need a running PostgreSQL server.
+Next, you need a running MongoDB server.
 In this article, you'll connect to an instance running on demo.strongloop.com.

 ## Create the LoopBack application

-To demonstrate how to use PostgreSQL connector for LoopBack, we'll create a simple application from scratch using the `slc`
+To demonstrate how to use MongoDB connector for LoopBack, we'll create a simple application from scratch using the `slc`
 command:

 ```sh